-Of all the metrics associated with a website, email revenue and performance is the easiest to measure and test.
+Here’s what we’ve observed, time and time again—of all the metrics associated with a website, email revenue and performance is the easiest to measure and test.

 - Is it that they don’t believe that testing will improve the results of their program?

-- Is it that they don’t know how to a format a report that accurately reflects the results of an A/B split test — and the trend over time?
+- Is it that they don’t know how to format a report that accurately reflects the results of an A/B split test — and the trend over time?